 There are basically three challenges in doing structured learning and prediction:

-PyStruct takes f to be a linear function of some parameters w and a joint feature function of x and y:
+PyStruct takes to be a linear function of some parameters w

 So that the prediction is given by

-Here V are a set of nodes corresponding to the entries of y, and E are a set of edges between the nodes.
-The particular form of \text{joint\_feature}_i and \text{joint\_feature}_{i, j} depends on the model used.
+The particular form of and depends on the model used.
 See the User Guide for details on the models.

 The second problem, computation of the argmax, is done via third party inference solvers.
 The interfaces to these are explained at Inference.
-The last part, the learning of w is actually the core part of PyStruct.
+The last part, the learning of is actually the core part of PyStruct.
 There are several different algorithms implemented, which you can find under Learning.

 There have been many publications and book on this topics.
 For a nice introduction (in the context of computer vision), I recommend Sebastian Nowozin, Christoph H. Lampert: